Dandastino/SnippetOrganizer/README.md

 ## 🧠 Project Objective

 Create a Java application that allows users to save, organize, and search code snippets offline, in a fast, secure, and structured way, without the need for a database.
-Data is saved to files.
+Data is saved to files in a dedicated `data/` directory.

 ## 👤 User Experience (Step-by-step)